agony-unleashed/agony-unleashed.github.io/recruitment/apply/index.md

 fighting superior forces with superior tactics;
 and knowledge sharing, internally and externally through our PvP university.**

-Before you get started, it's worth noting that being able to follow instructions properly is taken into consideration by the membership of Agony when reading your questionnaire.
+Before you get started, it’s worth noting that being able to follow instructions properly is taken into consideration by the membership of Agony when reading your questionnaire.
-It's worth taking that extra moment to pay attention to detail and get your application right.
+It’s worth taking that extra moment to pay attention to detail and get your application right.
 **Not following instructions can lead to your application being rejected.**

 <div>